TCU Payment Options

 Initial Bills for New Students

 NEW STUDENTS attending June orientation sessions will be billed for Fall charges by July 11th.
 A minimum of 20% of total charges must be paid by August 1st.
 Students attending the August orientation session will be billed for Fall charges by August 20th.
-These students should pay a minimum of 40% of their total charges at orientation or by September 1st.
+These students should pay a minimum of 40% of their total charges by September 1st.

 |Example of Basic Student Charges (assuming $29,000 in tuition fees, room and board).
 Deduct accordingly for financial aid.|